mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Smooth scaling: Turn on bitmap filtering at the expense of performance.

+-Threaded Video render.
+Enable it to use a dedicate thread to do the video rendering (performance gain on double core devices).
+Disable if you have stuttering.

 -Video thread priority.
 Set to default value unless you have problems.
 You need to restart.

+-Double buffer.
+Avoids flickering at the expenses of performance.

 -Main thread priority.
 Set to default value unless you have problems.
 You need to restart.

 -Sound Latency.
 Set the audio buffer.
 Set to high if you have sound glitches.
 Lower is better.

+-Force OpenGL ES 1.0.
+Enable it to use the old OpenGL 1.0 render path.
+Select it if you have performance problems with 2.0 render path.

 -Debug Mode.
 Enable debug mode.
 Only for developers.